Amygdalus – Implicit Memory:

 - paying attention to the body’s wisdom

-When we are triggered beyond our window of tolerance our pre-frontal cortex function stops.
-It simply leaves and we are left in responses of the Amygdala (fight or flight).
-If our reactions shifts into freeze our brain response has moved into the hippo-campus and with no sense of time and into helplessness.
+When we are triggered beyond our window of tolerance our pre-frontal cortex function stops and we are left in responses of fight or flight.
+If our reactions shifts into freeze, our brain response has moved from the area of the amygdala and into the hippo-campus and with no sense of time and into helplessness.

-I understand empathy has been an effective tool to balance out the responses of hippo-campus and amygdala.
-They are able to recover and calm our prefrontal cortex.
-As we develop empathy it increases connections back and forth between our right and left brains therefore increases our windows of tolerance.
+I have come to understand empathy is an effective tool to balance out the responses of hippo-campus and amygdala.
+Empathy allows one to recover and calms ones prefrontal cortex.
+As empathy develops it increases connections back and forth between our right and left brains therefore increasing ones windows of tolerance.
 I have also heard that empathy may have a direct link in the amygdala’s ability to accelerate the vagus nerve.

 This goes beyond simply a reaction and includes the activation of our parasympathetic system through the vagus nerve.
 See diagram below to get an idea of the areas that become aroused as when we are stimulated.